-You may, for example, explain how well your students demonstrate independent thinking, and illustrate this with excerpts from student assignments, rating data from student feedback questionnaires, or student comments that show that they agree that your teaching methods encourage them to think for themselves:
+You may, for example, describe an innovative method you use to get students to ask questions in your lectures, and how this encourages independent thinking.
+Then, you might explain how well your students demonstrate independent thinking, and illustrate this with excerpts from student assignments, rating data from student feedback questionnaires, or student comments that show that they agree that your teaching methods encourage them to think for themselves.